 Naruto and Naruto Shippuden filler list: The episodes you can miss

 Naruto isn't just one of the best anime series in the world: it's also one of the biggest.
-Naruto has its fingers in many pots, spanning across manga, anime, video games, clothing lines, novels, live-action, and so much more.
+Naruto has its fingers in many pots, spanning manga (where it has sold more than an impressive 250 million copies in circulation worldwide across 50 different countries), video games, clothing lines, novels, live-action adaptations, and much more.
 There's even a musical, if you can believe it.
+That's not even acknowledging the 700+ anime episodes between Naruto and Naruto: Shippuden.

-Here's a look at every Naruto filler episode to skip in both the original series and Naruto: Shippuden.
+Thankfully, our guide is here to help you in choosing which episodes to skip in both the original series and Naruto: Shippuden.

-What are the Naturo filler episodes?
+What are the Naruto filler episodes?

 If you want to dive directly into the world of the Ninja without worrying about what is canon, the following are all the Naruto filler episodes: